ExeVirus/Labyrinth/README.md

 You always start in the middle of a maze and try to escape through any edge.

 The limit on maze size is ~200 by 200.

+## You can add your own styles and maze generation!

+Just have a read through the included API.md to learn more

 # License